Wright Archival Collections Overview

 Over 140,000 documents in this collection of correspondence serve as a core resource for understanding Wright’s personal and professional activities, relationships, and ideas.
 The correspondence also includes project records such as specifications, contracts, supply orders, invoices and receipts.
 The bulk of the correspondence is from the 1930s until Wright’s death in 1959.

 Frank Lloyd Wright: an index to the Taliesin correspondence, edited and with an introduction by Anthony Alofsin, is a master index to the Wright correspondence held in the archive.
 The five-volume printed index was published by Garland Publishing (1988) and prepared under the sponsorship of the Archives of the History of Art, the Getty Center for the History of Art and the Humanities.
 Copies of the published print index are available for consultation at Avery, the Getty Research Institute and other library collections.
+To facilitate researcher access and use of the Correspondence, we are providing an abbreviated index here.
 Please direct all inquiries about the Correspondence to firstname.lastname@example.org.

 Exhibition Files, 1902-1962